To get a Chase Sapphire Preferred PIN, call the number on the back of the Chase Sapphire Preferred card and ask customer service for a PIN.

 To request a PIN, you will need to call the number on the back of your card.

-A Chase cash advance generally costs either $10 or 5% of the amount of each transaction, whichever is greater.
-Some exceptions are Chase’s business credit cards, as well as some co-branded cards.
-Moreover, interest begins accruing on a cash advance immediately; the Chase cash advance APR is 24.99% (V) for most cards, which is a lot higher than each card’s regular APR.… read full answer
+A Chase cash advance generally costs: Either $10 or 5% of the amount of each transaction, whichever is greater.
+Some exceptions are certain Chase’s business credit cards, as well as some co-branded cards.
+Moreover, interest begins accruing on a cash advance immediately; the Chase cash advance APR is 25.74% (V) for most cards, which is a lot higher than each card’s regular APR.… read full answer

 Here's what you should know before getting a chase cash advance: